Titration Of Naoh And Hcl

 Materials and Equipment Required for NaOH and HCl Titration

-Before we delve into the procedure, let's list the essential materials and equipment:
+Before we break down the procedure, let's list the essential materials and equipment:

 • Burette: A graduated glass tube used to accurately dispense the titrant (HCl or NaOH, depending on which is the standard solution).